-1) The current and predicted SST anomaly patterns indicate below- or near-average SSTs across the eastern Pacific hurricane region, and above-average SSTs across the Atlantic Main Development Region (MDR).
+- The current and predicted SST anomaly patterns indicate below- or near-average SSTs across the eastern Pacific hurricane region, and near- to slightly above-average SSTs across the Atlantic Main Development Region (MDR).
 Historically, this combination tends to be associated with near- or below-normal hurricane activity.
 The MDR spans the tropical Atlantic Ocean and Caribbean Sea.

-2) The most recent forecast from the NOAA Climate Prediction Center indicates a likely continuation of ENSO-neutral conditions, or even the redevelopment of La Niña.
+- The most recent forecast from the NOAA Climate Prediction Center indicates ENSO-neutral conditions, or even the redevelopment of La Niña, are likely.
 The ENSO influence on eastern Pacific hurricane activity is highly dependent upon the background SST patterns across the eastern Pacific hurricane region and the Atlantic MDR.
-For the SST anomaly patterns above, both ENSO-neutral and La Niña tend to favor reduced eastern Pacific hurricane activity, often resulting in a near- or below-normal hurricane season.
+The combination of above normal temperatures in the Atlantic MDR and La Niña tend to favor reduced eastern Pacific hurricane activity, often resulting in a near- or below-normal hurricane season.
 ENSO-Neutral with a warm Atlantic MDR can result in a wide range of outcomes, centered just slightly above the 1991-2020 averages.

-NOAA’s 2020 eastern Pacific Hurricane Season Outlook indicates a near- or below-normal season most likely (75% combined chance).
-There is a 40% chance of a near-normal season and a 35% chance of a below-normal season, followed by a 25% chance of an above-normal season.
+NOAA's 2021 eastern Pacific Hurricane Season outlook indicates a near- or below-normal season most likely (80% combined chance).
+There is a 45% chance of a near-normal season and a 35% chance of a below-normal season, followed by a 20% chance of an above-normal season.
 See NOAA definitions of above-, near-, and below-normal seasons.

-Predicting the location, number, timing, and strength of hurricane landfalls are ultimately related to the daily weather patterns, storm genesis locations and steering patterns.
+Predictions of the location, number, timing, and intensity of hurricane landfalls are ultimately related to the daily weather patterns which determine storm genesis locations and steering patterns.
 These patterns are not predictable weeks or months in advance.
-As a result, it is currently not possible to reliably predict the number or intensity of landfalling hurricanes at these extended ranges, or whether a given locality will be impacted by a hurricane this season.
+As a result, it is currently not possible to reliably predict the number or intensity of landfalling hurricanes at these extended ranges, or whether a given locality will be impacted by a tropical storm or hurricane this season.

-NOAA’s 2020 eastern Pacific hurricane season outlook reflects two main factors, as follows:
+NOAA's 2021 eastern Pacific hurricane season outlook reflects two main factors:

-2) The most recent forecast from the CPC indicates ENSO-neutral (50%) conditions or even the redevelopment of La Niña (42%), with low odds for the development of La Niña (about a 35% chance).
+(2) The most recent forecast from the CPC indicates ENSO-neutral (50%) conditions or even the redevelopment of La Niña (42%), with low odds for the development of El Niño (8%).
 Historically, during low-activity eras when the negative PDO and warm AMO are present, ENSO-neutral or La Niña tend to favor a near- or below-normal season.
-However, if the positive PDO pattern remerges, ENSO-neutral conditions could favor activity near or above the upper ends of our predicted ranges.
+However, if the positive PDO pattern emerges, ENSO-neutral conditions could favor activity near or above the upper ends of our predicted ranges.

 b.
 Eastern North Pacific high- and low-activity eras

 In addition to year-to-year fluctuations, eastern Pacific hurricane activity exhibits strong variability on decadal and multi-decadal time scales.
-Periods of increased activity (such as 1982-94 and 2014-19) are called high-activity eras, and periods of decreased activity (such as 1971-1981 and 1995-2013) are called low-activity eras.
+Periods of increased activity (such as 1982-94 and 2014-2020) are called high-activity eras, and periods of decreased activity (such as 1971-1981 and 1995-2013) are called low-activity eras.
 These are different from the high- and low-activity in the Atlantic hurricane region.
-The differences in seasonal activity between these two eras are considerable.
-High-activity eras average about 4.6 more named storms, 3.1 more hurricanes, 2.4 more major hurricanes, and 59 more ACE points, than low-activity eras.
-As a result, above-normal seasons occur about three times more frequently during high-activity eras (63% of seasons compared to 20%), and below-normal seasons are about four times less frequent (11% compared to 43%).
+The differences in seasonal activity between these two eras for the eastern Pacific are considerable.
+High-activity eras average about 4.5 more named storms, 2.8 more hurricanes, 2.3 more major hurricanes, and 56 more ACE points, than low-activity eras.
+During high-activity eras, above-normal seasons occur about three times more frequently (63% of seasons compared to 20%), and below-normal seasons are about four times less frequent (11% compared to 43%).

-Looking at combinations of the AMO and PDO, the 1982-94 high-activity era was associated with a cold AMO and a positive PDO, while the 2014-19 high-activity era primarily featured a strong positive PDO.
+The 1982-94 high-activity era was associated with a cold AMO and a positive PDO, while the 2014-2020 high-activity era primarily featured a strong positive PDO.
 Conversely, the intervening 1995-2013 low-activity era featured a warm AMO and negative PDO.
 Of years when the August PDO was negative, approximately 2/3 of those years were near normal or below normal for activity (23 of 33 since 1971).

-Regarding 2020, the current and predicted SST anomalies reflect the ongoing warm phase of the AMO, which has been present since 1995.
+Regarding 2021, the current and predicted SST anomalies reflect the ongoing warm phase of the AMO, which has been present since 1995.
 They also reflect near- or below-average SSTs associated with ENSO-neutral or La Niña, respectively, across the eastern Pacific hurricane region, which projects onto the negative phase of the PDO (currently at -1.17).
 The predicted SST’s in the Pacific would not have as strong of an impact should they verify as ENSO-neutral, so the low-end of this year’s outlook is slightly higher than last year, as the possibility for both PDO and La Niña to both restrict development is lower.

-Confidence is not high that the negative PDO pattern will persist through the hurricane season.
+Confidence is moderate that the current negative PDO pattern will persist through the hurricane season.
 One reason is that SST forecasts made several months ahead tend to have limited skill.
 Another reason is that the current negative PDO signal partly reflects the synoptic-scale wind and pressure patterns associated with persistent higher than normal pressures over the North Pacific.
 In addition, August Niño 3.4 values and August PDO values are highly correlated, and the predictions for Niño 3.4 are close to zero in many models.
 This recent period of negative PDO might be short-lived and was amplified by the projection of the ongoing La Niña onto the overall pattern in the Pacific.
 The official probabilities largely reflect ENSO-neutral during a low-activity era, which are typically associated with PDO negative.
 Negative PDO and ENSO-neutral are currently the most likely outcomes.
-These observations lead to larger uncertainty about the nature of the background climate signal upon which the ENSO signal will overlay during the peak months of the 2020 eastern Pacific hurricane season.
+These observations lead to larger uncertainty about the nature of the background climate signal upon which the ENSO signal will overlay during the peak months of the 2021 eastern Pacific hurricane season.